Doctor of Laws: Germany

 The Doctor of Laws (Doktor der Rechte) is the terminal degree in law, abbreviated as Dr. iur.
 (Doctor iuris) or Dr. jur.
 (Doctor juris).
-The terminology varies: while most universities refer to the degree as Doctor of Laws (Doktor der Rechte [pl.], e.g. Munich, Münster, Berlin (HU), Cologne, Tübingen, Göttingen), some others refer to it either as Doctor of Jurisprudence (Doktor der Rechtswissenschaft, e.g. Heidelberg, Hamburg) or Doctor of Law (Doktor des Rechts [sing.], e.g. Berlin (FU)).
+The terminology varies: while most universities refer to the degree as Doctor of Laws (Doktor der Rechte [pl.], e.g., LMU Munich, the University of Münster, the Humboldt University of Berlin, the University of Cologne, the University of Tübingen, and the University of Göttingen), some others refer to it either as Doctor of Jurisprudence (Doktor der Rechtswissenschaft, e.g. Heidelberg University, the University of Hamburg) or Doctor of Law (Doktor des Rechts [sing.], e.g., the Free University of Berlin).
 It is conferred based on a thesis consisting of a suitable body of original academic research, and an oral examination (Rigorosum or Disputation).
 The thesis must have been published as a book or – less common – as a series of articles in a peer-reviewed law journal before the degree can be formally conferred.
 Admission usually requires the grade of "Fully Satisfactory" (approximately top quintile of class) in the student's first Staatsexamen (the Master's level first professional degree), or, alternatively, in the second Staatsexamen (the German equivalent to the bar exam, which to pass is itself no requirement for the doctorate, though practically universal for jurist careers in academia), or a relative grade A (highest decile of the comparison group) Master of Laws.
 No LL.D. to complement an LL.M. is distinguished in the German academic system.

 The Doctor of Both Laws (Doktor beider Rechte), awarded as Dr. iur. utr.
 (Doctor iuris utriusque, conferred e.g. in Würzburg) is rare, since it means considering both the secular law of the Civil Law system and Canonical Law.
 A doctorate solely in the latter area is the degree of Dr. iur. can.
 (Doctor iuris canonici).